 Intro to That Sonoma Autumn:

 This is a true story from my youth.
-My family and I had just moved to Northern California from New York in 1976.
+My family and I had just moved to Northern California from New York.
 We lived for a few months on a horse ranch in Sonoma County, 18 miles from Cazadero, and more than an hour from the nearest hospital.
 Uncle Rex, the local sheriff, had just lost his best friend in a bank robbery/gun shootout and was hitting the sauce pretty hard.

 I re-wrote this piece for Ticket to Ride and it is now part of Morgan Blake’s childhood.
 He relates this story to his therapist in the latter part of the book.